Frequently Asked Questions

 The IECC is designed to be adopted and enforced by state and local jurisdictions as a means of achieving compliance with federal energy efficiency standards.
 The code is updated every three years through a consensus-based process involving representatives from a variety of stakeholders, including builders, code officials, architects, engineers, and manufacturers.

 The answer to this question depends on the specific location within the state of Texas.
-The majority of the state is under the 2012 International Energy Conservation Code (IECC), with a few exceptions.
-Some jurisdictions have adopted the 2015 IECC, and a handful of others have chosen to remain on an earlier code version.
+The majority of the state is under the 2015 International Energy Conservation Code (IECC), with a few exceptions.
+Many jurisdictions have adopted the 2021 IECC, and a handful of others have chosen to remain on an earlier code version.

 The International Energy Conservation Code (IECC) is a model code developed by the International Code Council (ICC).
 It is the most widely used code for energy efficiency in buildings in the United States.
 The IECC is adopted by states and local jurisdictions, typically as part of the building code.

 Information Bulletin 167 is a public information document released by the City of San Antonio.
-The document provides an overview of the city’s regulations concerning the operation of businesses within its jurisdiction.
-It includes information on business licenses, zoning requirements, and other permit requirements.
-Information Bulletin 167 is available online at the City of San Antonio’s website or at local libraries.
+The document provides an overview of the city’s regulations concerning the residential energy inspections within its jurisdiction.
+Information Bulletin 167 is available online at the City of San Antonio’s website.
+Or simply google IB167 COSA and the recent document should pop up.

-This Information Bulletin (IB) 167, which was originally created as a customer service project by the Development Services Department (DSD), has been re-written to meet the requirements of the 2018 International Energy Conservation Code (IECC).
-The Information Bulletin has been updated to clarify requirements for Additions, reference BuildSA for submittal of the Residential Energy Compliance Form (Form), and incorporate a change in methodology for calculating energy consumption.
+This Information Bulletin (IB) 167, which was originally created as a customer service project by the Development Services Department (DSD), has been re-written to meet the requirements of the 2021 International Energy Conservation Code (IECC).
+The Information Bulletin has been updated to clarify requirements for the City of San Antonio.

 Not every building in San Antonio needs to be IB167 compliant, but all new construction and major renovations must meet the requirements outlined in the International Building Code (IBC).
 The IBC is a model code that provides minimum standards for the design, construction, alteration, and repair of buildings and structures.